Dance

 Dance educator, McComb, Mississippi.
 2018 Arts Institute of Mississippi Award for Dance Education

-Are you a sophomore, junior or senior interested in majoring in dance after high school?
-Participate in master classes and engage in conversations with faculty and students, so you get a taste of being a Golden Eagle!
+Are you a sophomore, junior, senior, or transfer student interested in majoring in dance?
+Participate in master classes and engage in conversations with faculty and students, so you get a taste of being Golden Eagle!

-The season promises artistic performances featuring our student dancers and renowned USM Dance Companies including the Hub Dance Collective, Freshman Repertory, Repertory Dance Company, and much more!
-You can attend while physically distancing.
-Come support the work of students who love to perform and who won’t be stopped by a pandemic!
+The season promises artistic performances featuring USM Dance’s renowned Repertory Dance Company, guest artists, faculty works, and student choreography.
+Come support the work of students who love to perform!